 Especially as many practices move online, staying connected to your team is absolutely crucial for the work that you do.
 Communicating clearly with your team also increases the opportunity to feel close to one another and boost morale.
 As the leader of the team, you’re responsible for maintaining contact with your therapists and creating a motivated atmosphere where everyone understands practice policies and procedures while also feeling connected to the mission of the practice.

 Using messaging services - like Slack - can be helpful for in-the-moment communication between teammates.
-However, everyone has different communication styles (some might prefer phone calls), so be sure to gauge what works best for everyone.
+However, everyone has different communication styles (some might prefer phone or video calls rather than messages), so be sure to gauge what works best for each individual.

-Hiring is a process that can be lengthy and arduous, but - unfortunately - you cannot outsource it.
+Hiring is a process that can be lengthy and arduous, but one that you cannot outsource.
 By creating a streamlined process for hiring, you’ll be able to follow a step-by-step procedure and cut back on the amount of time it takes to fill an open spot on your team.

 Here are a few examples of procedure-building when it comes to hiring: